In this conversion page, the tables and the converter are based on the US fluid pints and the US cups.

 - 1 Imperial pint= 2.273045 Metric cups

-1 Pint is equal to 2 cups.
+There are 2 cups in a pint.
 To convert pints to cups, multiply the pint value by 2.

 For example, to find out how many cups there are in 2 pints, multiply 2 by 2, that makes 4 cups in 2 pints.